ShararAwsaf/41X-simulation/README.md

 `python3 object-detection-combined.py`

 OPTIONAL:
-In the code change the video path to the place where your video.
+In the code change the video path to the place where your video to use your own video.